Professional tier · Sales

 Professional tiera small fraction of a junior outbound BDR salary

-ZARO-01 costs a small fraction of what a mid-market junior outbound BDR costs.
-We don’t price ZARO-01 against a salary; we price it against the part of a junior outbound BDR role that scales — drafts, briefs, monitors, summaries, the work that should already exist by the time your team arrives Monday morning.
-A full-time mid-market junior outbound BDR in NYC costs roughly $8–12K/month fully loaded, and that money buys things ZARO-01 can’t replace: judgment in unfamiliar territory, accountability your customers can shake hands with, taste built from ten years of doing the work.
-ZARO-01 does the part that scales.
-Spend the rest on the part that doesn’t.
+ZARO-01 costs a small fraction of what a junior outbound BDR costs.
+We don’t price ZARO-01 against a salary; we price it against the recurring part of the role — drafts, briefs, monitors, summaries, the work that should already exist by the time your team arrives Monday morning.
+A full-time junior outbound BDR runs $5–8K/month fully loaded, and that money buys things ZARO-01 can’t replace: judgment in unfamiliar territory, accountability your customers can shake hands with, taste built from ten years of doing the work.
+ZARO-01 does the recurring part.
+Spend the rest on the part a fidelic agent can’t take on.
+Agency hiring speed, without the agency price.
 See the math on /pricing.

 Terms